 Preventing and Responding to Bullying and Harassment Policy and Procedure

-PLEASE NOTE: The following is an extract from the Fire & Rescue NSW Preventing and Managing Workplace Bullying Policy for general viewing.
+PLEASE NOTE: The following is an extract from the Fire and Rescue NSW Preventing and Managing Workplace Bullying Policy for general viewing.
 For the purposes of completing the online recruitment process or if you wish to read the Preventing and Managing Workplace Bullying Policy in its entirety, please view the complete document which can be downloaded at the bottom of this page.

-Fire & Rescue NSW (FRNSW) is committed to providing a healthy and safe working environment that is free from bullying and harassment.
+Fire and Rescue NSW (FRNSW) is committed to providing a healthy and safe working environment that is free from bullying and harassment.
 Such behaviour has detrimental effects on those who experience and witness it, on workplace morale and the provision of service to our community.
 Workplace bullying and harassment will not be tolerated under any circumstances.

 The purpose of this policy is to provide a detailed definition and examples of bullying and harassment, describe the impact of such behaviour and promote a risk management approach to prevent and combat bullying and harassment in all FRNSW workplaces.
 Contained within this document is a set of procedures which outline the steps to take in responding to allegations/complaints of bullying and harassment, and how they are dealt with by FRNSW.